When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 return mistune.escape(html)

-The conversion engine alone is not enough.
-If the LLM uses Markdown syntax not supported by Cards V2, the result after conversion will look poor.
+The conversion engine alone isn't enough.
+If the LLM uses Markdown syntax unsupported by Cards V2, the converted output will look bad.

-So I added a ## Answer Format section to the system prompt to control the LLM's output.
+So I added a ## Response Formatting section to the system prompt to control LLM output.

 - Answer in Markdown